 top of page

-No man’s land was the area of mines separating the neighborhood houses from Jordan.
+No man’s land was the area of mine field separating the neighborhood houses from Jordan.

 No man’s land is the three days a drug addict who has just been released from a rehab center has to wait until her scheduled appointment with a social worker.